-Uber likely to start charging VAT on rides after UK ruling
+Uber prices could rise 20% after UK ruling

 A spokesperson for Transport for London which regulates private hire operators in London said it "notes" the judgement.

-"All operators will need to carefully consider the Court's judgment and take steps to ensure that they comply with it, including considering whether any changes to their way of working are required," he added.
+"All operators will need to carefully consider the court's judgment and take steps to ensure that they comply with it, including considering whether any changes to their way of working are required," he added.

 'Transform the minicab industry'